-If you want to ensure best customer satisfaction is delivered through your helpdesk, it is essential to make sure that you are backed up with the correct service level agreement.
+If you want to ensure the best customer satisfaction is delivered through your helpdesk, it is essential to ensure that you are backed up with the correct service level agreement.
 When you have the right service level agreement, you will also be able to provide unrestricted service to your customers at all times.

-This guide will provide you with all the information that you need to know about helpdesk service level agreements.
-If you don’t have a clear understanding on the helpdesk service level agreements or if you are looking forward to providing a better solution through service level agreements, you are strongly encouraged to pay special attention towards the points that we discuss over here.
+This guide will provide you with all the information you need to know about helpdesk service level agreements.
+If you don’t have a clear understanding of the helpdesk service level agreements or are looking forward to providing a better solution through service level agreements, you are strongly encouraged to pay special attention to the points discussed here.

 What is a service level agreement?

 To begin with, let’s understand what a service level agreement is.
-A service level agreement can simply be defined as a written commitment, which is signed in between a service provider and a client or a customer.
-The terms and conditions mentioned in the service level agreement can include general requirements as well as specific conditions, which can determine the particular aspects of service offered.
+A service level agreement can be defined as a written commitment signed between a service provider and a client.
+The terms and conditions mentioned in the service level agreement can include general requirements and specific conditions, which can determine the particular aspects of the service offered.
 They include responsibilities, availability, and quality.
-Both the buyer as well as they agree to these aspects of service so that they can move forward without any hassle.
-Hence, it is identified as a fundamental reference point, where both parties can take a look at, to make sure that the agreed service is offered.
+Both the buyer and they agree to these aspects of service so that they can move forward without any hassle.
+Hence, it is identified as a fundamental reference point where both parties can consider making sure that the agreed service is offered.

 When it comes to Call Centers, the telephony benchmarks are often added to the service center agreements.
-Out of them, one of the most common metrics is the number of calls answered within a defined time frame, out of all the calls that are received.
+One of the most common metrics is the number of calls answered within a defined time frame out of all the calls that are received.
 In general, the 80/20 rule is being maintained in the industry.
 This represents that more than 80% of the received calls are answered within 20 seconds.

-If you are a service provider, it is vital for you to make sure that these criteria are met when offering the service.
+If you are a service provider, you need to ensure that these criteria are met when offering the service.
 It would help if you were reasonable at all times.
-In case if you don’t have the appropriate infrastructure, staff, technology, and infrastructure, you should never commit to a service level.
+If you don’t have the appropriate infrastructure, staff, technology, and infrastructure, you should never commit to a service level.
 This will lead to disappointed customers.

-In case if you fail to meet the criteria that were agreed in the service level agreement, you will be forced to reimburse the client.
+If you fail to meet the criteria that were agreed in the service level agreement, you will be forced to reimburse the client.
 Or else, you might even lose the entire client business, as you are breaching the contract.
-This can lead you towards massive financial losses.
+This can lead you to massive financial losses.

-You should always research at the time of signing the service level agreement.
+It would be best if you always researched at the time of signing the service level agreement.
 Then you will be able to get a clear understanding of the bandwidth of the call center.
 Then you need to come up with an appropriate service level agreement, which your team can offer.
 It would be best if you considered the worst-case scenarios when defining the SLA.
 This requires a lot of time.
 Also, you will have to follow a trial and error approach or consult experts.
-The time, effort and money you spend on this would be worth when compared to the positive returns that you can receive in the long run.
+The time, effort, and money you spend on this would be worth it when compared to the positive returns that you can receive in the long run.

 How to create a winning service level agreement?

 Now you have a basic understanding of what a service level agreement is.
-With that in mind, you should also understand how you can come up with a winning service level agreement.
+With that in mind, you should also understand how you can develop a winning service level agreement.

-You should also take a look at the industry standards, such as the 80/20 rule when you are defining the service level agreement.
-Then you will be able to provide a reasonable service through your call center and make sure that you cater the expected call volume.
-You will need to do ongoing research to keep up with the service that you have agreed.
+It would be best to look at the industry standards, such as the 80/20 rule when defining the service level agreement.
+Then you will be able to provide a reasonable service through your call center and make sure that you cater to the expected call volume.
+You will need to do ongoing research to keep up with the service that you have agreed to.
 Also, you will have to focus a lot on analysis and testing as well.
-It would help if you kept all these things in your mind when you are creating the service level agreement to avoid the hassle.
+It would help if you kept all these things in your mind when creating the service level agreement to avoid the hassle.

-The next thing you should do when creating a service level agreement is to take a look at your priorities.
+The next thing you should do when creating a service level agreement is to look at your priorities.
 All the businesses that use call centers have their own goals.
-Therefore, you need to consider what your goals are, before you go ahead and define the SLA.
+Therefore, you need to consider what your goals are before you go ahead and define the SLA.
 Most of the companies tend to pay special attention to customer satisfaction than anything else.
-On the other hand, you can also focus on reducing the abandon rates.
-You need to make sure that the service level agreement that you have defined is in a position to contribute a lot towards the positive progression of your business in the long run.
+On the other hand, you can also focus on reducing the abandonment rates.
+You need to make sure that the service level agreement you have defined is in a position to contribute a lot towards the positive progression of your business in the long run.

 You should also consider the clients at the time of defining a service level agreement.
 You are running a business, and you know that achieving your business targets is essential.
 However, you should also take appropriate steps to balance it along with customer satisfaction.
 Otherwise, you will not be able to survive in the industry for a long period.

-You can take a look at the following questions and see how you are going to tackle than at the time of creating a winning service level agreement.
+You can take a look at the following questions and see how you will tackle than at the time of creating a winning service level agreement.

 1-How are you going to prioritize the waiting time of the customers?

-When you find answers to these questions, you will see it as an easy task to come up with an effective service level agreement.
+When you find answers to these questions, you will see it as an easy task to develop an effective service level agreement.